Estuary

 Snowflake's influence in the industry is undeniable.
 By the end of October 2022, the platform had 7,820 customers.
 Out of these, 330 customers were spending more than a million dollars each.
 Do you know what these savvy businesses had in common?
 They understood the potential of Snowflake data types.

-If you're buying into this idea and curious to know more about Snowflake data types, here's all the information you should be after.
-In this guide, we’ll talk about 6 Snowflake data types and also take a look at the process of data type conversion in Snowflake.
+If you're curious to know more about Snowflake data types, here's all the information you need.
+In this guide, we’ll talk about 6 important Snowflake data types and also explore the process of data type conversion in Snowflake.

 What Is Snowflake?